-Whether you’re stuck in a cubicle with no travel plans on the horizon or you’re gearing up for an epic adventure of your own, these travel videos are bound to make you want to pack a bag.
-These are some of my favourite videos so I hope you like them too.
+Whether you’re stuck in a cubicle with no travel plans on the horizon or you’re gearing up for an epic adventure of your own, these travel videos are the best I’ve found on the web and they’re bound to make you want to pack a bag.
+These are some of my favourite travel videos so I hope you like them too.
 In no particular order of preference here are:

 1. Watchtower of Turkey

 If there were an Oscars of the travel video world, then Leonardo Delassandri would probably win it.
 This isn’t a series of clips by some dude with his selfie stick.
-This is the real deal.
+This is the real deal and by far one of the best travel videos I’ve ever seen.

 He says, “I’ve crossed Cappadocia, Pamukkale, Ephesus, Istanbul, Konya; and tasted baklava, kunefe, doner, the turkish tea; and got the chance to meet the soul of Turkey, its people.. and got their smiles and their hospitality.
 This is Turkey lived by me from north to south, and I hope you enjoy it :)”